Y00w1/Y00w1/README.md

 <h1 align="center">Hello 😎, my name is David</h1>
 <h3 align="center">Hi, I'm a software engineering student at the Corporación Universitaria Empresarial Alexander von Humboldt.
 I enjoy working on backend and frontend development and am always eager to learn more about each.
 I'm a social and logical person who can work well with teams and adapt to changing situations.
 I have a strong interest in mathematics and a curiosity for new technologies.
 I'm a fast learner who likes to explore new possibilities and innovate.
-This is my GitHub profile where I share some of my projects and experiments. what should i change?</h3>
+This is my GitHub profile where I share some of my projects and experiments.</h3>

 - 🔭 I’m currently working on [Software to make the schedules of my university](https://github.com/Jmendezzz/proyecto-nuclear.git)